moontide/HarmonyNeighborVolumeController/doc/ReadMe.Chinglish.md

 *No, I didn't say that.* -- Confucius

 **Harmony Neighbor Volume Controller can let your neighbor adjust your computer playback volume from a web interface.**

-If your volume from your computer (which is running Linux on it and use PulseAudio as sound server) is too loud (or too low), your neighbor may complain about it.
-Then, your neighbor can adjust the volume via this web controller to fit his demand.
+If your computer playback volume (which is running Linux on it and use PulseAudio as sound server) is too loud (or too low), your neighbors may complain about it.
+Then, your neighbors can adjust the volume via this web controller to fit their demands.

 Usually, I suggest to run this controller with a wireless router which is running OpenWRT or DD-WRT or other roms which can setup a captive portal.